coffeecodechem/whisper-replicate/README.md

 ### `recognize_speech(frames)`

-This function takes the recorded audio data and uses the Whisper model to recognize speech.
+This function takes the recorded audio data and uses the OpenAI Whisper model via the Replicate library to recognize speech.
 It creates a WAV file in memory using the `io` and `wave` libraries, and then passes this file to the Whisper model using the `replicate` library.
 The function prints the output from the Whisper model, which is the recognized text.

 ## Program Flow